 Career and Industry.
 The oft-discussed talent gap has been felt as acutely across our industry as any other.
 That’s why it’s the right time to spark more conversations about recruitment and retention, about furthering diversity and about the skills and expertise an evolving industry needs.
 In addition, we seek educational presentations designed to provide attendees with the critical professional skills they need to advance and elevate their careers and take on larger leadership roles.

 And a Brand-New Short-Form Educational Platform

 This year, we’re making room in the expo hall for new energy, new ideas and a new venue for sharing and learning.
-We’re inviting speakers to help us launch Comp Talks, a dynamic series of short-form talks, around 20 to 25 minutes on any topic that will benefit, enlighten or inspire attendees.
+We’re inviting speakers to help us launch Comp Talks, a dynamic series of short-form talks, 20 minutes on any topic that will benefit, enlighten or inspire attendees.

 We’re open to ALL ideas across the rich spectrum of topics that matter to workers’ comp professionals.
 Claims management and injury prevention?
 Of course.
 Risk finance?
 Return to work?
 Yes!
 But we also want to help attendees succeed as leaders and advance their careers.
 Can you help your peers understand how to speak the language of a CEO?
 Do you have some killer tips that will help negotiate like a pro?

 Think outside the box.
 Heck, break the box – we don’t mind.
 We’re open to all ideas.
 All we ask is that speakers abide by the Golden Rule: No selling of any kind.